department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-fry-scholarship.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) provides Post-9/11 GI Bill benefits to the children and surviving spouses of Service Members who died in the line of duty while on active duty after September 10, 2001.
+The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) provides Post-9/11 GI Bill® benefits to the children and surviving spouses of Service Members who died in the line of duty while on active duty after September 10, 2001.
 Eligible beneficiaries attending school may receive up to 36 months of benefits at the 100% level.

 ### Are you eligible for compensation?